theprimarybrain/theprimarybrain.github.io/_posts/2024-03-13-Toddler-Curriculum-Map.md

 ![6 Toddler Skills]({{ site.github.url }}/assets/img/toddler-curriculum-map-6-skills.jpg)

 Now that you have your curriculum map, let's go over how you can use it!
-I created this curriculum map to give you the tools you need to teach your little ones at home!
+I created this curriculum map to give you the tools you need to teach your little ones!
 At the top of each page, you will see the following headers:
 - Weekly Theme
 - Literacy Skills
 - Math Skills